- 1 Botox Sweat Reduction

 Many people suffer from the far-reaching effects of excessive perspiration, or hyperhidrosis, in their lives.
 From aesthetically unpleasant effects to trouble performing daily tasks, many patients find themselves at a loss with how to cope with this condition.

-Botox injections administered by a skilled, board certified cosmetic surgeon or physician are a quick, long-lasting, and safe treatment method for dealing with hyperhidrosis.
+Botox for underarm sweating injections administered by a skilled, board certified cosmetic surgeon or physician are a quick, long-lasting, and safe treatment method for dealing with hyperhidrosis.
 This treatment method is preferred by many patients as a procedure with high efficacy and little downtime.

 Being more successful than topical antiperspirants and less invasive than surgical options, these treatments can help improve your quality of life by controlling excess sweat.
-Be sure to consult your doctor to see if botox injections are right for you.
+Be sure to consult Dr. Schwarzburg to see if the anti-sweating treatment is right for you.

-HOW CAN I GET STARTED WITH BOTOX TREATMENTS FOR HYPERHIDROSIS
+HOW CAN I GET STARTED WITH BOTOX TREATMENTS TO STOP SWEATING

-Come see Dr. Schwarzburg at Skinly Aesthetics to receive top quality care and botox injection treatments for your hyperhidrosis.
+Come see Dr. Schwarzburg at Skinly Aesthetics to receive top quality care for your hyperhidrosis.
 Dr. Schwarzburg is a highly skilled board certified cosmetic physician with ten years of experience.
 He is one of the most sought after doctors in NYC; at Skinly, he provides a variety of cosmetic and medical procedures.

 To schedule your one on one consultation with Dr. Schwarzburg at Skinly Aesthetics, you can call the office at (212) 774-4264, or email us at firstname.lastname@example.org.